High Point sit-ins: Background

 On February 1, 1960, Joseph McNeil, Franklin McCain, Ezell Blair Jr., and David Richmond, four black college students attending the North Carolina Agricultural and Technical State University, refused to leave their seats at a segregated lunch counter inside the F. W. Woolworth Company store in Greensboro, North Carolina.
 The students were refused service, but stayed at the store until it closed.
 The students returned each day and, by the fifth day of the protest, over 300 demonstrators came to the store.
 This protest helped spark a national movement of sit-ins across the Southern United States.

-In the days following the February 1st sit-in, William Penn High School students, Mary Lou Blakeney (nee Andrews) and Andrew Dennis McBride, along with High Point Central High School students, Miriam Lynn Fountain and Brenda Saunders Hampden (nee Fountain), began to plan a sit-in at their local Woolworth's in High Point, North Carolina.
+In the days following the February 1st sit-in, William Penn High School students, Mary Lou Blakeney (née Andrews) and Andrew Dennis McBride, along with High Point Central High School students, Miriam Lynn Fountain and Brenda Saunders Hampden (née Fountain), began to plan a sit-in at their local Woolworth's in High Point, North Carolina.
 William Penn High School was, at that time, High Point's all-black high school.
 A majority of the students who participated in the sit-in were William Penn students.
 High Point Central High, on the other hand, was an all-white high school that only recently became desegregated.
 Miriam and Brenda were its first black students.